The Moon and Korean Culture

-they often spoke of mysterious powers, werewolves, lunacy, or even a face on its surface.
+The moon holds a special meaning for Koreans.
+When I asked people in Western cultures about the full moon, they often spoke of mysterious powers, werewolves, lunacy, or even a face on its surface.

 But in Korea, where I grew up, the full moon is different.